paul-hansen/bevy-jam-2/README.md

 Inspired by the likes of [snake.io](https://snake.io) and [Galcon](https://en.wikipedia.org/wiki/Galcon).

+Version 0.4.0 is the version that was submitted to the jam, I've made some updates and fixes since then.

 ## Try it out
 You can try it [in your web browser](https://prawl.itch.io/flock-fusion).